-There is no question that good listening skills are critical to developing and maintaining effective relationships.
-A lack of listening skills can cost you greatly, resulting in mistakes, misunderstandings, unachieved goals, financial loss, and strained client relations, just to name a few.
+The steps to become a good listener are straightforward.
+Good listening skills are critical to developing and maintaining effective relationships.
+A lack of listening skills can cost you greatly, resulting in mistakes, misunderstandings, unachieved goals, financial loss, and strained client relations.

-Listening is a skill that can help you build a strong rapport with others, and one that will allow you to influence and manage in a respectful and collaborative manner.
+Listening is a skill that can help you build a strong rapport with others.
+Additionally, it’s one that will allow you to influence and manage in a respectful and collaborative manner.
 Being a good listener requires more than just receiving messages.
-It requires you to take an active role in a conversation by providing the speaker with verbal and nonverbal cues that you are paying careful attention to what is being said.
+It requires you to take an active role in a conversation.
+By providing the speaker with verbal and nonverbal cues, you show that you are paying careful attention to what is being said.

-Think back on some of the best conversationalists you’ve met over the years, and you’re likely to recall those who listened more than spoke, made you feel like nothing else in the world mattered but your ideas, and asked you a lot of great questions based on what you were communicating.
+Think back on some of the best conversationalists you’ve met over the years.
+You’re likely to recall those who listened more than spoke.
+They likely made you feel like nothing else in the world mattered but your ideas.
+Additionally, they probably asked you a lot of great questions based on what you were communicating.

-Here are some key tips to help you become a better listener:
+Here are some key tips to help you become a good listener:

 Make sure the other person is speaking more than you.